dotnet/dotnet-docker/kubernetes/README.md

 # Using .NET with Kubernetes

+[Kubernetes](https://kubernetes.io/) provides an orchestration system for containers.
+You can host .NET in Kubernetes in the same way as other dev platforms.
+We've provided samples that demonstrate best practices for configuring .NET apps with Kubernetes.
+More general container samples are provided in the [samples](../samples/README.md) directory.

 These instruction should work with any [Kubernetes](https://kubernetes.io/) environment.
 The instructions make extensive use of [kubectl](https://kubernetes.io/docs/reference/kubectl/).

-More general samples are provided in the [samples](../samples/README.md) directory.

 You can host a .NET sample with a [few quick commands](hello-dotnet/README.md).